Atmo/flood-it/README.md

 flood-it
 ========

-Flood-It JavaScript game with AI
+Flood It JavaScript game with AI